Mount St John Anti-Aircraft Battery: History

 The Mount St John Anti-Aircraft gun station was constructed between February and April 1942 as part of the World War II air defences of Townsville, in an effort to monitor aircraft entering the nearby Garbutt Aerodrome.

-On 7 December 1941, the United States of America entered World War II following the bombing of Pearl Harbor in Hawaii by Japanese carrier-borne aircraft.
+On 7 December 1941, the United States entered World War II following the bombing of Pearl Harbor in Hawaii by Japanese carrier-borne aircraft.
 The United Kingdom and its Commonwealth had been at war with Germany since September 1939, but now the war was truly global.

 Japan attacked the Philippines and Thailand, and advanced through Malaya and the Netherlands East Indies (now Indonesia).
 Singapore fell on 15 February 1942 and two brigades of the 8th Division of the 2nd Australian Imperial Force (2nd AIF) were captured, while the third brigade was destroyed piecemeal on the islands of Timor, Ambon and New Britain.

 The Japanese first bombed Darwin on 19 February 1942, and America's General Douglas MacArthur arrived in Australia on 17 March, after being ordered to leave the Philippines (which fell in early May).
 At this time Australia appeared in imminent danger of invasion, but two key naval battles reduced this threat.
 The battle of the Coral Sea, fought 4–8 May, prevented a Japanese invasion force from reaching Port Moresby, and the Battle of Midway, fought in early June 1942, crippled the offensive power of the Japanese aircraft carrier force.

 Australia now became the springboard for the Allied attempt to push back the Japanese.
 General MacArthur moved his General Headquarters, South West Pacific Area (GHQ, SWPA) from Melbourne to Brisbane on 20 July 1942, a day before the Japanese landed on the north coast of New Guinea in the Buna-Gona area and attempted to advance on Port Moresby via the Kokoda Track.
 In September another Japanese landing force was defeated at Milne Bay, the Japanese were halted at Imita Ridge on the Kokoda track, and the joint Australian-US effort to retake New Guinea began.
 Queensland played a major role in the build-up of troops and supplies for the counter-offensive.

 In late 1942 Townsville was the principle port for those Allied troops serving in the New Guinea campaign and Cleveland Bay between Magnetic Island and Townsville was an important assembly point for shipping.
 The Australian forces chose Townsville as the Area Combined Headquarters for the North East Area, while the American forces used Townsville as the headquarters of the United States Army Base Section Two and the Fourth Air Depot of the United States Army Air Forces (USAAF).
 Between 1942 and 1945 the Townsville and Charters Towers region became one of the largest concentrations of airfields, stores, ammunition depots and port operations in the South West Pacific Theatre.